juandresrodca/InventoryIQ/demo/README.md

 # InventoryIQ — local demo

 A Streamlit chat over a DuckDB mock lakehouse that mirrors the Fabric  lakehouse schema.
-Use this when you don't have an M365 tenant handy.
+Use this when you don't have an M365 tenant handy

 ## Run